 Id Software’s Doom reboot is a brilliant shooter, mixing fast-paced arcade-like control with gloriously gory kills.
 It runs surprisingly well on the Nintendo Switch, but you’ll run into a few problems when playing it undocked.
 The Joy-Con’s analog sticks aren’t as big as those on other game controllers, so you’ll find it harder to aim your weapon than if you were using a Pro Controller.
 The text displayed on the Switch’s screen is also comically tiny, so it will benefit from being played on a larger display.

 You aren’t going to get a bad experience playing Fire Emblem Warriors with the Switch undocked.
-It runs at 30 frames per second and looks great, but an added framerate boost will lead to a more pleasant experience.
-When the system is docked, you can choose between “quality mode,” which locks the framerate at 30 frames per second with 1080p resolution, and “performance mode,” which bumps the framerate up to 60 frames-per-second and drops the resolution to 720p.
+It runs at 30 frames per second and looks great, but an added frame-rate boost will lead to a more pleasant experience.
+When the system is docked, you can choose between “quality mode,” which locks the frame rate at 30 fps with 1080p resolution, and “performance mode,” which bumps the frame rate up to 60 fps and drops the resolution to 720p.
 Either way, you’ll be looking at a better version of the game when the system is docked.